riceissa/issarice.com/wiki/vim.md

 -   2020-05-29 (NVIM v0.4.3): in urxvt under tmux, if I open neovim and then close it, the cursor in bash starts blinking. (the cursor in urxvt is normally just a box that never blinks.)

--   2020-08-24: I think the popup screen when running `:FZF` looks slightly nicer in vim than on neovim.

 On the other hand, here are some things I like better in Neovim/where vim has bugs: